 Pre-major learning communities are a set of programs designed to help you explore the link between your interests and experiences and academic opportunities at SUNY Cortland.
-A learning community consists of two to five content courses that address common themes.
+A learning community consists of two to four content courses that address common themes.
 You will take classes with the same group of students and with highly motivated faculty.
 As a Pre-Major student, you will select a learning community for the first semester only.

 Learning communities lead to greater student satisfaction and success in the first year of college by helping you connect with faculty, learn about the campus, and collaborate with other students.

 This learning community will be of particular interest if you are thinking of majoring in recreation, outdoor recreation, therapeutic recreation or recreation management.
 Learn how you can make a different by building community and enhancing quality of life through recreation.

-Happiness and Society - This community is a great introduction to philosophy and the major questions of human life.
+This community is a great introduction to philosophy and the major questions of human life.
 We will provide you an opportunity to study philosophical and ethical issues of significance to contemporary society.

 You will explore topics that include nanotechnology, medicine and how green technologies benefit everyone on the planet.
 If you are interested in biochemistry, chemistry and adolescence education in chemistry, you should consider this learning community.